pavan17vk/college_placement_management_system/README.md

 # college_placement_management_system
 Developed this using DBMS,SQL and HTML.
-To visit this install Xamp on your PC
+To visit this install Xamp on your PC and run it on the server